Mortgage

 callout-icon

-First, request rates from at least three lenders, and review their loan estimates to see who offers the lowest closing costs at the best rates.
-You’ll then complete a loan application, and each lender will vet your credit, income and savings documents.
+First, request rate quotes from at least three lenders, and review their loan estimates to see who offers the lowest closing costs at the best rates.
+You’ll then complete a mortgage loan application, and each lender will vet your credit, income and savings documents.

 You’ll typically need to submit:

-Keep in mind that your real estate agent can also help you negotiate for the seller to pay mortgage closing costs as part of your contract.
+Keep in mind that your real estate agent can also help you negotiate with the seller to pay some of your mortgage closing costs as part of your contract.
 Doing so could save you a chunk of change, considering average closing costs range from 2% to 6% of your loan amount.

-This is one of the most important mortgage process steps.
-Revisit the lenders you chose in Step 2 and ask them to update rate quotes based on the home you’re buying.
-The extra effort could help you snag a rate from a lender that wasn’t as competitive your first go round.
-Once you choose your lender, request a mortgage rate lock to secure your desired rate — until you do, your rate is “floating”, which means it could change at any time.
+Choosing a mortgage lender is one of the most important steps in the mortgage process.
+Revisit the lenders you compared in Step 2 and ask them to update rate quotes based on the home you’re buying.
+The extra effort could help you snag a rate from a lender that wasn’t as competitive your first go-round.
+Once you choose your lender, request a mortgage rate lock to secure your desired rate — until you do, your rate is “floating,” which means it could change at any time.

-After your loan is locked, you’ll receive an updated loan estimate with a lock expiration date — be sure to jot the date down somewhere you’ll remember.
-If you don’t close by that date, you could end up paying pricey lock extension fees based on a flat percentage of your loan amount or a daily fee set by the lender.
+After your rate is locked, you’ll receive an updated loan estimate with a lock expiration date — be sure to jot down the date somewhere you’ll remember.
+If you don’t close by that date, you could end up paying pricey lock extension fees based on a percentage of your loan amount or a daily fee set by the lender.

-A home appraisal is a report completed by a licensed third-party real estate appraiser, and is usually completed after you sign off on your home inspection.
-The appraiser compares your home’s features to other recent nearby home sales with similar square footage, layouts and amenities.
+A home appraisal is a report completed by a licensed third-party real estate appraiser and is usually completed after you sign off on your home inspection.
+The appraiser compares your home’s features to nearby, recently sold homes with similar square footage, layouts and amenities.
 As long as the value is equal to or more than the purchase price you agreed to, you can head to the next step.

 If the appraised value is below the sales price, you have three options: